adamdsmith/Starling_CORT/README.md

-This repository contains the data and code necessary to reproduce the analysis in the manuscript "Spectating is stressful: observing a brief raptor attack elicits a glucocorticoid response in a social passerine" submitted to the Proceedings of the Royal Society B.
+This repository contains the data and code necessary to reproduce the analysis in the manuscript "Spectating is stressful: observing a brief raptor attack elicits a glucocorticoid response in a social passerine" in revision at *Hormones and Behavior*.

 Authors (affiliation):
 - Blake C. Jones (Department of Biological Sciences, University of Memphis)